 Eclipse Science · Solar & Lunar Mechanics

 Eclipses are among nature's most spectacular celestial events.
 Understanding the precise cosmic alignment of Sun, Moon, and Earth reveals why these phenomena occur — and dispels ancient myths with modern science.
+Learn what eclipses mean for you, how to observe them safely, and when the next ones arrive.

 What Causes an Eclipse?